Parasitus/capitales_del_mundo-world_capitals/README.md

 # capitales_del_mundo-world_capitals
-Diccionario sencillo, estan todas las capitales del mundo.
+Diccionario sencillo, estan todas las capitales del mundo. / Simple dictionary, are all the capitals of the world.